terraref/documentation/sensor-data-standards.md

 ### Standardization Efforts

 The TERRA-REF team is currently investigating available standards for the representation of sensor information.
 Preliminary work has been done using OGC SensorML vocabularies in a custom JSON-LD context.
+For more information, please see the [sensor-metadata](https://github.com/terraref/sensor-metadata/) repository on Github.